 The following certificates prepare students for employment and/or further study.

-Designed for students who already hold a bachelor’s degree or higher, our Financial Accounting certificate will prepare you to sit for the Maryland Certified Public Accountant Exam.
+Designed for students who already hold a bachelor’s degree or higher, our Financial Accounting certificate will prepare you to sit for the Maryland Certified Public Accountant (CPA) Exam.
 You’ll take a broad range of specialty accounting courses, with the ability to choose electives in marketing, management, business law and more.